The HOUSTON JANUARY 15-16 PUBLIC SPEAKING CLASS IS ALMOST FULL! RESERVE YOUR SPOT NOW

 My heart dropped, and I started to feel a little dizzy.
 Panic was just about to hit me, and I paused, thought about the topic, came up with a few tips.
 I basically wrote the whole speech as I was walking up to the front of the room to deliver it.
 When the speech was over, I got a standing ovation.
 What made the speech work, though, was that I reinforced each of the tips with a simple real-life story of how to use it.
 Every time I completed another story, my nervousness dropped.
 It worked perfectly, and the audience loved it.

-So give examples and stories, and you’ll feel more comfortable and your audience will love you.
+So give examples and stories a try, and soon you’ll feel way more comfortable and your audience will be way more engaged!